Thai turkey lettuce cups

 - Strip the basil and mint leaves from the stems; coarsely chop the leaves.

-Prep the lettuce and lime
+Prep the lettuce and garnishes

 - Trim the root end from the butter lettuce; separate the leaves.